A close cousin to the Mana Meter

 - In the Hurricane Pack Downloadable Content upgrades to Ninja Gaiden, Ryu's ultimate attacks could be charged up (whereas in the original version of the remake they could only be used by sucking in orbs from dead enemies) to two or three levels, and every time you hit another level it was accompanied by a sudden burst of energy and a sound effect, with the final level indicated by a change of color in the energy Ryu was absorbing from his surroundings.
 This ability carried over to the two Updated Rereleases and the sequel.

-- The railgun, gained late in Metal Gear Solid 4, has a charge meter.
+- The railgun, gained late in Metal Gear Solid 4: Guns of the Patriots, has a charge meter.
 At its highest setting, it will kill anything in one shot.

 - Fable I has one for the bow, but it doesn't have an in-game indicator; Instead, the longer you hold it, the more intensely the controller vibrates.
 It's interesting to note that this charge meter doesn't have an upper limit either, so if you, say, hold the button down and surf the internet for 5 minutes before finally releasing the arrow, it will kill anything in one shot.